 The detection of one of the mycoplasmas or U. urealyticum in a cultured sample may indicate that the person has a mycoplasma infection, particularly if the sample is from a body site that is normally sterile, such as joint fluid or blood.
-However, if the sample is from the respiratory tract or the genital tract, a positive culture may also mean that the mycoplasma is present as part of their normal flora.
-For example, U. urealyticum is present in the genital tract of about 60% of healthy women and M. hominis is present in about 20%.
+Correlation with clinical symptoms is always important in case of isolation from other sites (i.e. respiratory or genital tract) and your doctors will decide if such isolation is relevant to your current symptoms.

 If mycoplasma is not detected in a culture, then it may mean that the person is not infected by that microorganism or that the organism was not present in sufficient quantity to be detected in the sample tested.

-With DNA testing for M. pneumoniae, if the mycoplasma is present in the sample, then the person may have M. pneumoniae or may be colonised by the organism.
-If it is not detected, then the person may not have a M. pneumoniae infection or the microorganism was present in numbers too low to be detected.
+With DNA testing (both M. pneumoniae and M. genitalium), if the mycoplasma is present in the sample, then the person may have an infection caused by the organism, but correlation with clinical symptoms is important.
+If it is not detected, then the person may not have a Mycoplasma infection or the microorganism was present in numbers too low to be detected.

 Is there anything else I should know?

 Mycoplasma infections often cause symptoms that resemble viral infections, but they respond to antibiotic treatment, with a decrease in the duration of symptoms.

 Having a mycoplasma infection does not confer immunity.
 A person can become re-infected.